kizniche/Mycodo/3.5/README.md

 `sudo service mycodo start`

-Note: cgi-bin/mycodo-wrapper is a binary executable used to start and stop the mycodo daemon from the web interface settings tab.
-It has the setuid bit to permit it to be executed as root (the init.d script sets the correct permissions and setuid).
-Since shell scripts cannot be setuid (ony binary files), mycodo-wrapper permits init.d/mycodo to be executed as root by a non-root user.
-All of this is done to allow the daemon to be stopped, started, and restarted in debug mode from the settings tab of the web interface.
-You can audit the source code in cgi-bin/mycodo-wrapper.c and if you want to ensure the binary is indeed compiled from the source, you may compile it yourself with the following command.
-Otherwise, the compiled binary is included and no further action is needed.
-I mention this to explain the need for setuid, for transparency, and security.
+Note: cgi-bin/mycodo-wrapper is a binary executable used to start and stop the mycodo daemon, and to create and restore backups, from the web interface.
+It has the setuid bit to permit it to be executed as root (the init.d/mycodo script sets the correct permissions and setuid).
+Since shell scripts cannot be setuid (ony binary files), the mycodo-wrapper binay permits init.d/mycodo to be executed as root by a non-root user.
+You can audit the source code of cgi-bin/mycodo-wrapper.c and if you want to ensure the binary is indeed compiled from that source, you may compile it yourself with the following command.
+Otherwise, the compiled binary is already included and no further action is needed.
+I mention this to explain the need for setuid, for transparency, for security, and to maintain all code of this project as open source.

-`gcc /var/www/mycodo/cgi-bin/mycodo-wrapper.c -o /var/www/mycodo/cgi-bin/mycodo-wrapper`
+`sudo gcc /var/www/mycodo/cgi-bin/mycodo-wrapper.c -o /var/www/mycodo/cgi-bin/mycodo-wrapper`

 ## Manual

 The Mycodo 3.5 manual is provided in the file manual.html.
-You can find a link to this manual at the top of the Settings tab of the web interface.
-This file can be accessed directly with your web browser or by navigating to http://your-pi-address/mycodo/manual.html if the web server is operational.
+You can find a link to this manual at the top of the Settings Tab of the web interface.
+The manual can be accessed directly with the link at the end of this document in the [Useful Links](#useful-links) section.

 ### Preface